RafalKucharskiPK/rafalkucharskipk.github.io/_pages/COeXISTENCE.md

 We pioneer the very specific problem that our cities may face in future, when autonomous vehicles are efficiently navigating across our cities.
 They will, individually or collectively, make routing decisions.
-The same decisions which are now daily made by millions of human drivers worldwide and result in traffic jams and complex congestion patterns, will be delegated to machines.
+The same decisions which are now made daily by millions of human drivers worldwide resulting in traffic jams and complex congestion patterns, will be delegated to machines.
 What will it change? **Let's see**